 Sheik Wadaam was an eminent scholar of his times.
 He was a great traditionist and Faqih.
 There is a fatwa of our eminent scholars that it is desirable to put anAqeeq into the mouth of a dead person at the time of burial.
-The names of the Prophet (s.a) and the 12 Imams (a.s) should be
+The names of the Prophet (s.a) and the 12 Imams (a.s) should be engraved on that stone.
+It is certainly a Fatwa of our eminent scholars but no tradition of the Infallibles (a.s) is recorded on this matter.

 The reason for this Fatwa is explained like this.: Sayed Radi ud Deen Tawoos says with reference to his maternal grand-father, Sheik Wadaam, that when he was in throes of death, he made a will that an Aqeeq must be kept under his tongue before his burial.
 The names mentioned earlier must be engraved on it.
 He said that thus he would be able to answer the questions of Mnkir and Nakeer easily.
 Sayed Radi al Deen Tawoos writes in his book, Jamal al Saliqeen, that his grand father had made the will and he was sure that he wouldn't do anything contrary to the wishes of the Ahl al Bayt (a.s).
 Therefore, there must be a tradition of the Imams (a.s) on the matter which, somehow, has not reached us.
-Sayed Radi ud Deen therefore made a will that an Aqeeq, engraved with the names of the Prophet (s.a) and the 12 Imams (a.s) should be put in his mouth prior to burial.
+Sayed Radi ud Deen therefore made a will that an Aqeeq, engraved with the names of the Prophet (s.a)and the 12 Imams (a.s) should be put in his mouth prior to burial.

 Thereafter, all the Ulema, till the present times, have continued to advice following the practice.
 Sayed Wadaam, the grand father of Sayed Radi ud Deen, was a scholar of such eminence that the Imam e Zamana (a.s) used to reply to his letters.
-Therefore we recount here a very famous incident
+Therefore we recount here a very famous incident of the Imams (a.s).
+He said that he was in a great hurry to get back home, but he had a certain important task to accomplish and he knew that other than Imam e Zamana (a.s) no other person could help him in the matter.
+He said that he had already prepared a letter of submission to the Imam (a.s) but he was wondering if he could get a reliable person to take it to the cellar at Samarra, from where the Imam (a.s) went into hiding.